Introduction

 Keyframe Animation

-Most of body and joint properties can be animated over time using keyframes.
+Most of the body and joint properties can be animated over time using keyframes.
 To create a keyframe you first open the Keyframes panel by clicking on the keyframe icon next to the property.
 Then, you can add keyframes using the Add button.
 The two other buttons are for removing either the selected keyframe or all keyframes at once.

 When creating a keyframe, the default keyframe time corresponds to the current frame if there is no existing keyframe at that time.
 Otherwise, the keyframe is created at the first next frame for which there is no existing keyframe (typically at f+1, where f is the current frame number).